-For the period 2011-2017, the household waste shipped for disposal decreases in all regions of Bulgaria, for the same period household waste shipped for pre-treatment increased in all regions, which is a favourable trend.
+For the period 2011-2018, the household waste shipped for disposal decreases in all regions of Bulgaria, for the same period household waste shipped for pre-treatment increased in all regions, which is a favourable trend.
 The largest share is the increase in the South East Region, part of which is Burgas and Yambol.
-Household waste shipped for recycling for the period 2013-2017 in all regions is declining.
-Similar is the situation at the level of districts.
+Household waste shipped for recycling for the period 2013-2018 at national level is declining.
+Similar is the situation at the level of districts of CBC area.
 The number of landfills and occupied areas have decreased in all regions in the recent years.
 There is a tendency for better implementation of the basic principles of waste management by reducing their volume, reuse and recycling.